mbickell/gm-screen-plus-react/README.md

 ## Combat tracker

 This will allow the GM to track turn order, hit points of combatents and have an optional option for a turn timer/counter.
 Monsters will be searchable and will come with a stat block to reduce having to look things up during game.
 There will be an option for a GM to add new creatures to the tool or customise stat blocks for monsters and save them seperately from there originals.

+## Monster list

+This will be a repository of all monsters in the monster manual, in the styles that you're used to in the manual